87th Battalion (Canadian Grenadier Guards), CEF: Memorials

 Williamsburg War Memorial, Williamsburg, New Brunswick, (1930) - The Williamsburg War Memorial is dedicated to WW1 soldiers from the region that became casualties and memorializes Private William Ingles Fullarton 793960 of the 87th Battalion, Canadian Grenadier Guards.

 Ormstown WW1 Memorial Arch, Ormstown, Quebec, (1924) - The Ormstown Quebec Memorial Arch celebrates the soldiers WW1 who fell from the area and contains the name of Pte John Erskine Orr 177906 of the 87th Battalion, Canadian Grenadier Guards.

 East Clifton QC WW1 Memorial, East Clifton, Quebec, (1923) - The East Clifton QC Memorial captures several Canadian Grenadier Guards who fell from the area and contains the names of two CGG soldiers of the 87th and 14th Battalions, Canadian Grenadier Guards.; Sgt.
 George Edwin Thompson, M.M.+ BAR, 87TH.
 BATT., and Pte.
 John Frederick Parkinson 87TH BATT.

+Mural of Honour - The Military Museums, Calgary, Alberta Canada, (2015) - The Mural of Honourees captures at least one Canadian Grenadier Guard (Lieutenant Reginald Eric Rex Binmore) who fell during the Battle of Arras in 1918 while fighting with Canadian tanks.

+L'Anneau de la Mémoire ("The Ring of Memory" or "Ring of Remembrance"), Notre-Dame-de-Lorette France, (2014) - a World War I memorial in Ablain-Saint-Nazaire, France.
+Designed by Philippe Prost and inaugurated on 11 November 2014, the 96th anniversary of Armistice Day, the memorial honors the 576,606 soldiers of forty different nationalities who died at Nord-Pas-de-Calais.
+Lieutenant David Jellet Barker (87th Battalion Canadian Grenadier Guards) is commemorated with a plaque as part of this memorial.

+The Crusader - Memorial to Captain David Jellet Barker, Picton, Ontario, Canada' - (1925) - Stained Glass Window – commissioned by his parents, David and Rose Barker, in the Anglican Church of St. Mary Magdelene, Picton, Ontario.